 This guide will help you understand your mouse settings and how to change mouse DPI, sensitivity, acceleration and polling rate to be a better gamer.
 The best gaming mouse in the world is not going to help if you don't have it configured correctly.
 Our in depth guide walks you through the setup process Step-by-Step.
 In a few minutes you'll have your mouse configured like a pro gamer.

 Before we begin, if you don't have a half decent gaming mouse, made within the last few years.
-Then it probably makes sense to invest in one, we have built a massive buyers guide to help you find the best gaming mouse for 2018, but if you don't have time right now, we recommend this mouse or this one if you prefer wireless.
+Then it probably makes sense to invest in one, we have built a massive buyers guide to help you find the best gaming mouse for 2018.
 The rest of this guide assumes you have a half decent gaming mouse.
 However if you don't, you can and will, benefit from a lot of the Windows and game related settings tweaks.
-But if your serious about gaming, I highly recommend you invest in a gaming mouse.
+But, if your serious about gaming, we highly recommend you invest in a gaming mouse.

 A quick high level overview of this entire process Step-by-Step, if you already understand it, don't have time to read this page, or if you're optimizing your gaming mouse again.